-I was really surprised to learn that this was the first Olympics where they did not have to keep score manually.
-They had a computer that they used for doing the calculations and it was as big as a normal bedroom.
+I was amazed to learn that this was the first Olympics where they did not have to keep score manually.
+They had a computer that they used for doing the calculations, and it was as big as a typical bedroom.
 It saved them over 5 hours of manual work to get the scores ready for the athletes to see how they did.

 There were many glass cabinets dedicated to the clothing that people wore and used during the Olympics.
 This is another fascinating area as well since this has changed almost as much as the technology over the last 60 years.